Olarkal/AI-Game-Bot/README.md

 9. In the **System Variables** section, find the `PATH` variable and make sure it contains `C:\Program Files\Tesseract-OCR`.
 If the path is missing, add it manually.

 ## Launch
+1. Edit the bot, line 51 and below:
+- OBS_CAMERA_INDEX = 2 #OBS virtual camera number (0-3)
+- YOLO_MODEL_PATH = “yolov8m.pt” #AI model (8n, 8s, 8m, 8l, 8x)
+- “yolov8n.pt” - nano (Minimal model, very fast)
+-	“yolov8s.pt” - small (higher accuracy, but still fast)
+- “yolov8m.pt” - medium (Balance between speed and accuracy.
+Well suited for medium GPUs (RTX 2060–3060).)
+- “yolov8l.pt” - large (More accurate, but requires more resources.)
+- “yolov8x.pt” - extra-large (The most powerful and accurate model.
+High GPU requirements (preferably RTX 3090/4090 and similar))
+- ENABLE_GUI = True #Overlay
+- DEMO_RECORD_DURATION = 900  # Demo recording time in seconds
+- DEMO_VIDEO_FPS = 30  # FPS for demo recording
+- MAX_PROFILES = 10  # Maximum number of profiles, minimum 500 for 3D games, 200 for 2D
+- TIMESTEPS_PER_AGENT = 120 #Number of steps for one agent, minimum 15,000 for 3D games, 10,000 for 2D games
+- MAX_GENS = 10 #Number of generations, minimum 80 for 3D games, 40 for 2D games
+- BIND_PAUSE = “f1” #pause button
+- BIND_STOP = “f3” #program exit button
+- BIND_RECORD = “f2” #demo recording button

-1. Launch OBS Studio, find the “Start Virtual Camera” button, click on the gear icon next to it, and configure the following settings:
+2. Launch OBS Studio, find the “Launch Virtual Camera” button, click on the gear next to it, and configure:
    - **Output Type**: Source
    - **Select Output**: Screen Capture
-2. Edit the bot on the line 50, specify your OBS virtual camera
-3. Edit the bot on the line 51, specify the Yolo model:
-  - YOLO_MODEL_PATH = “yolov8n.pt” - nano (Minimal model, very fast)
-  - YOLO_MODEL_PATH = “yolov8s.pt” - small (higher accuracy, but still fast)
-  - YOLO_MODEL_PATH = “yolov8m.pt” - medium (Balance between speed and accuracy.
-Well suited for medium GPUs (RTX 2060–3060).)
-  - YOLO_MODEL_PATH = “yolov8l.pt” - large (More accurate, but requires more resources.)
-  - YOLO_MODEL_PATH = “yolov8x.pt” - extra-large (The most powerful and accurate model.
-High GPU requirements (RTX 3090/4090 and similar are recommended))
-2. Launch the game the bot is supposed to play.
+3. Launch the game that the bot should play.
-3. Run `Start.bat`.
+4. Run `Start.bat`.
 The bot will download YOLOv8
-4. When the bot turns on the overlay, press F12 and play yourself.
-After half an hour, the bot will stop recording and start training.
+5. When the bot turns on the overlay, press the demo recording button and play yourself.
+After a certain amount of time, the bot will stop recording.

-### Bot control
-- **F12** : Start/stop recording.
-- **=**: Pause the bot.
-- **Caps Lock**: Stop the bot and save the training progress.
+6. To start training each agent, press the pause button.
 ---

 ## Russian Version